HoldStrong02/my-app/README.md

 Contributions to the Online Kino Arena project are welcome.
 Here's how you can contribute:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch: git checkout -b feature/your-feature.
+2. Create a new branch: git checkout -b feature/your-feature.
-3.Make your changes and commit them: git commit -m 'Add your feature'.
+3. Make your changes and commit them: git commit -m 'Add your feature'.
-4.Push to the branch: git push origin feature/your-feature.
+4. Push to the branch: git push origin feature/your-feature.
-5.Open a pull request.
+5. Open a pull request.

 ## License